Top 12 Traditional Maltese Foods – Your Ultimate Guide

-Traditional Maltese foods to add to your foodie bucket-list
+12 Traditional Maltese Foods to add to your Foodie Bucket-list

-Pastizzi, baked pastries which are traditionally stuffed with ricotta or peas, are probably the most famous traditional Maltese food.
+Pastizzi, baked pastries that are traditionally stuffed with ricotta or peas, are probably the most famous traditional Maltese food.
 Variations have developed over the years, with spinach or chicken fillings becoming popular.
 Qassatat is a different version of pastizzi, usually bigger and using shortcrust pastry instead of filo.
-Many pastizzi shops – typically a hole-in-the-wall establishment – have developed a rather large menu variety, including baked rice, baked pasta, an assortment of sausage rolls and pies, and sweets!
-All for under 2 euro a piece, and sinfully delicious.
+Many pastizzi shops – typically hole-in-the-wall establishments – have developed a rather large menu variety, including baked rice, baked pasta, an assortment of sausage rolls and pies, and sweets!
+All for under 2 euros a piece and sinfully delicious.

-In recent years, Pastizzi have become quite the cultural symbol here.
+In recent years, Pastizzi has become quite the cultural symbol here.
 The craft of Pastizzi making has an interesting history and is deeply rooted in Maltese tradition.
 Curious?
 Watch here: